adamrneary/striker/README.md

 Run the project locally:

-    foreman start
+    npm start

 Then navigate to the [showcase](http://localhost:5000).

 ## Contributing

-To contribute to Tablestakes, please follow these instructions.
+To contribute to Striker, please follow these instructions.

 1. Complete the **five-minute setup** above.
 1. Create a thoughtfully named topic branch to contain your change